 “One must remember that not everyone that misses the mat is a cheat.”

-Dave Dixon, chairman of the Comrades Marathon Association, could not be reached for comment yesterday.
+Dave Dixon, chairman of the Comrades Marathon Association, could not be reached for comment on Tuesday.